 Writing in Ruins: Immediacy and Emotion in the English Landscape Garden

 This collection of essays emerged in part from Luke Morgan’s contention that Alexander Nagel and Christopher Wood’s analysis of material objects in Anachronic Renaissance might apply equally well—perhaps even more powerfully—to gardens, in different periods and in different nations.
-Focussing on the ability of art to ‘effect a disruption of chronological time, to collapse temporal distance’, the authors of Anachronic Renaissance make a special case for visual artefacts in the earlier modern period because they collapse ‘past and present with an ease and suddenness that no text could match’.
+Focussing on the ability of art to ‘effect a disruption of chronological time, to collapse temporal distance’, the authors of Anachronic Renaissance make a special case for visual artefacts in the early modern period because they collapse ‘past and present with an ease and suddenness that no text could match’.
 Images, they argue, ‘proposed an unmediated, present-tense, somatic encounter with the people and things of the past’.

-Nagel and Wood offer here an enticing account of encountering the past as, and in, the present, but as Morgan suggests, it’s an account that does not need to be confined to the period on which they focus, nor by the material objects on which their analysis is based.
-In this essay I want to explore some of these same concerns with time, the body, and emotion in the context of the mid eighteenth-century landscape garden, and in particular the ways in which moments in the garden may be experienced as at once ‘out of the flow of history’ and as a meditation upon one’s place in history.
+Nagel and Wood offer here an enticing account of encountering the past as, and in, the present, but as Morgan suggests, it is an account that does not need to be confined—as Nagel and Wood confine it—to the period on which they focus, nor by the material objects on which their analysis is based.
+In this essay I want to explore some of these same concerns with time, the body, and emotion in the context of the mid eighteenth-century landscape garden, and in particular the ways in which moments, or instants, in the garden may be experienced as at once ‘out of the flow of history’ and as a meditation upon one’s place in history.
 Nagel and Wood emphasise the power of the image; my concern will be with mid-eighteenth-century texts that focus on the ruin and on reverie in order to analyse and record competing experiences of time.